-We are aware of the use of our report dated October 27, 2011, relating to the September 30, 2011 unaudited consolidated interim financial statements of Federal-Mogul Corporation, in the financial statements of Icahn Enterprises Holdings L.P. that are included in this Registration Statement on Form S-4 and related Prospectus of Icahn Enterprises L.P. for the registration of senior notes.
+We are aware of the use of our report dated October 27, 2011, relating to the September 30, 2011 unaudited consolidated interim financial statements of Federal-Mogul Corporation, in the financial statements of Icahn Enterprises Holdings L.P. that are included in this Amendment No. 1 to the Registration Statement on Form S-4 and related Prospectus of Icahn Enterprises L.P. for the registration of senior notes.